Attribute Restoration Framework for Anomaly Detection: Introduction

 \section{Introduction}

-\IEEEPARstart{A}{nomaly} detection, with broad application in network intrusion detection, credit card fraud detection, sensor network fault detection and numerous other fields~\cite{chandola2009anomaly}, has received significant attention among the machine learning community.
-With the recent advances in deep neural networks, there is a heated topic on anomaly detection in multimedia, \emph{e.g.},~medical diagnosis, defect detection and intrusion detection.
+\IEEEPARstart{A}{nomaly} detection, with broad application in network intrusion detection, credit card fraud detection, and numerous other fields~\cite{chandola2009anomaly}, has received significant attention among the machine learning community.
+With the recent advances in deep neural networks, there is a heated topic on anomaly detection in multimedia, \emph{e.g.}, medical diagnosis, defect detection and intrusion detection.
 In this paper, we focus on anomaly detection of still images.
 Anomaly detection is a technique used to identify unusual patterns that do not conform to expected behavior.
-Considering the scarcity and diversity of anomalous data, anomaly detection is usually modeled as an unsupervised learning or one-class classification problem~\cite{ruff2018deep}, \emph{i.e.},~the training dataset contains only ``normal'' data and the anomalous data is not available during training.
+Considering the scarcity and diversity of anomalous data, anomaly detection is usually modeled as a self-supervised learning or one-class classification problem~\cite{ruff2018deep}, \emph{i.e.}, the training dataset contains only normal data and the anomalous data is not available during training.

 Reconstruction-based methods~\cite{schlegl2017unsupervised, Akcay2018,Sabokrou2018Adversarially} have recently shown great promise for anomaly detection.
-Autoencoder~\cite{masci2011stacked} is adopted by most reconstruction-based methods which assume that normal and anomalous samples could lead to significantly different embeddings and thus differences in the corresponding reconstruction errors can be leveraged to differentiate the two types of samples~\cite{Sakurada2014Anomaly}.
+Autoencoder~\cite{masci2011stacked} is adopted by most reconstruction-based methods, assuming that normal and anomalous samples could lead to significantly different embeddings and thus differences in the corresponding reconstruction errors can be leveraged to differentiate the two types of samples~\cite{Sakurada2014Anomaly}.